zdillondavidson/CSC212ArrayLists/README.md

 Prefer the most precise error: ``EmptyListError`` rather than a ``BadIndexError`` when looking for the 5th thing in an empty list.

+## No reflection or form this week.

+This assignment is purely graded on test accuracy.

 ## Rubric (100)

 Right now, when I run all the tests in this project, I get the following output:

 ```
-Tests run: 142, Failures: 0, Errors: 90, Skipped: 0
+Tests run: 142, Failures: 0, Errors: 108, Skipped: 0
 ```

-So there are 52 passing tests, and 90 failing tests.
+So there are 34 passing tests, and 108 failing tests.

-Your score on this assignment will range up to 100 -- the fraction of the tests that pass on your code (minus the tests that already pass), provided:
+Your score on this assignment will range up to 100% -- the fraction of the tests that pass on your code (minus the tests that already pass), provided:

  1. there are no code compilation problems with your code (red lines or Problems in Eclipse).
  2. you do not rename any methods or modify the tests in any way, and